Skip to main content

 Valuation methods to estimate intrinsic value

-Comparable multiples (comps): values a company by comparing it to similar companies in the market using ratios like P/E and P/B. This method offers a reality check for how the market values companies in the same sector.
-Sometimes they can be influenced by general market sentiment and cyclical factors (depending on the sector).
+• Comparable multiples (comps): values a company by comparing it to similar companies using ratios like P/E and P/B. This offers a reality check for how the market values companies in the same sector.

-Dividend discount models (DDM): values a company’s stock based on the dividends it’s expected to pay in the future.
-This method works best for mature, stable companies with consistent payout histories.
+• Dividend discount models (DDM): values a company's stock based on expected future dividends.
+This works well for mature, stable companies with consistent payout histories.

 Because every model has its limitations, investors often use several valuation methods and then compare the results to see if they point to a similar value (called "triangulating").
 This helps build a more well-rounded idea of what a company is truly worth.